A Soliton Solution for the Central Dark Masses in 47- Tuc Globular Cluster and Implications for the Axiverse: Conclusion

-In conclusion, we showed that a light scalar field can generate a sufficiently compact dark mass corresponding to an axion of $m \geq 10^{-18} eV$ for a very well studied GC 47-Tuc.
-This has the advantage over an IMBH interpretation as it does not then conflict with the stringent lack of gas accretion affecting the credibility of the IMBH interpretation.
-This is consistent with Ref. \cite{Mann:2018xkm} who concluded that a concentration of stellar BHs with a scale of $\simeq 0.045 \rm{pc}$ can also explain the rising central velocity dispersion of the visible stars.
+In conclusion, we showed that a light scalar field can generate a sufficiently compact dark mass corresponding to an axion of $m \gtrsim 10^{-18} eV$ for a very well studied GC 47-Tuc.
+We found the parameters of soliton theory including the soliton mass and radius from a direct fit of the projected velocity dispersion with the most recent observational results.
+This favored a compact soliton profile with a soliton radius $R_s \leq 0.27 pc$.
+We found the fits for case of IMBH and estimated the mass of IMBH at one sigma level.
+Our results show that these two model are fairly degenerate at the level of the projected velocity dispersion.
+The soliton idea may however have the advantage over an IMBH interpretation as it does not then conflict with the stringent lack of gas accretion affecting the credibility of the IMBH interpretation.

+Our core size and mass is consistent with Ref. \cite{Mann:2018xkm}. who concluded that a concentration of stellar BHs with a scale of $\simeq$ 0.045 pc can also in principle explain the rising central velocity dispersion of the visible stars, but the extent to which dynamical friction can gen- erate such a relatively compact core needs to be demonstrated with careful simulations and the loss of such stars from such a dense core by three body encounters must also evaluated.
+A few such stellar mass BH have been found in deep x-ray observations of GC M22 in Ref. \cite{Strader:2012wj} but not near their centers.

-The greatest physical importance of our soliton interpretation is in relation to String Theory.
-Such a $10^{-18}eV$ axion together with the lighter $10^{-22}eV$, as a viable candidate for the dark matter, and much lighter axion, $10^{-33}eV$, to be responsible for the current expansion of the universe, \cite{Kamionkowski:2014zda}, could greatly support the idea of an ``Axiverse" \cite{Arvanitaki:2009fg, Acharya:2010zx, Cicoli:2012sz}, of a discrete mass spectrum of several light axions spanning a wide range of axion mass, generically resulting from higher dimensional compactification. \\
+One physical importance of our soliton interpretation is in relation to string theory.
+Such a $10^{-18}eV$ axion together with the lighter $10^{-22}eV$, as a viable candidate for the dark matter, and much lighter axion, $10^{-33}eV$, to be responsible for the current expansion of the universe, \cite{Kamionkowski:2014zda}, could greatly support the idea of an Axiverse \cite{Arvanitaki:2009fg, Acharya:2010zx, Cicoli:2012sz}, of a discrete mass spectrum of several light axions spanning a wide range of axion mass, generically resulting from higher dimensional compactification. \\